UCLOrengoGroup/cath-tools/docs/tools/cath-ssap.md

   --dssp-suffix <suf> (=.dssp)             Append the suffix <suf> to a protein's name to form its DSSP filename --wolf-suffix <suf> (=.wolf)             Append the suffix <suf> to a protein's name to form its wolf filename --sec-suffix <suf> (=.sec)               Append the suffix <suf> to a protein's name to form its sec filename

+Regions:
+  --align-regions <regions>                Handle region(s) <regions> as the alignment part of the structure.
+                                           May be specified multiple times, in correspondence with the structures.
+                                           Format is: D[5inwB02]251-348:B,408-416A:B
+                                           (Put <regions> in quotes to prevent the square brackets confusing your shell ("No match"))

 Detailed help:
   --alignment-help                         Help on alignment format